 The specific scope of work is bounded by the statement of work for Determining Combat Vehicle Occupant Force Protection and System Survivability through the Linkage of other Operational Requirements (Aug 20, 2012), developed in conjunction by the NPS faculty advisors Dr. Gene Paulo, Dr. Doug Nelson and Paul Beery with Ted Maciuba, PE, Deputy Director, Mounted Requirements, US Army Maneuver Center of Excellence.

-Apply MBSE methodology focused on the survivability of a family of systems comprised of combat vehicles.
-Examine the capabilities to be provided by this combat vehicle and further examine all aspects of that design, to include alternate platforms and systems that could also perform necessary functions determined by the team.
-The functional and physical architectures developed as part of this effort will provide a more vigorous framework for design and analysis by allowing follow-on projects to examine linking system architecture to operational requirements using more complex scenarios.
+Apply MBSE methodology focused on the survivability of a family of systems comprised of combat vehicles typically used in combined arms force elements supporting multiple operational missions.
+Examine the capabilities to be provided by this combat vehicle and further examine all aspects of that design, to include alternate platforms and systems that could perform the functions required to support the operational mission performance requirements. .
+The functional and physical architectures developed as part of this effort will provide a framework that can be used as a foundation for advanced development projects linking system architecture to operational requirements using higher fidelity simulation models representative of evolving vehicle design technologies, combat vehicle support systems and operational mission contingencies.

-Develop an initial operational effectiveness model (OEM) through the conduct of an independent operational analysis of a notional ground combat vehicle system in an appropriate mission scenario, focusing on platform survivability.
+Develop an initial operational effectiveness model (OEM) through the conduct of an independent operational analysis of a notional ground combat system in an appropriate mission scenario, focusing on platform survivability.
 This will be accomplished through Operations Research (OR) student theses, utilizing MANA, an agent based model, to serve as a simulation tool.

 Integrate the above student theses and capstone projects into a “Dashboard” that provides decision makers with a dynamic means of examining the trade space from both the operational and physical system perspective.
-This will be led by a PhD student, with support from a SEED center research assistant.
+This will be led by a PhD student, with support from a Simulation and Efficient Experimental Desisn (SEED) center research assistant.

 Research Objectives

+Using techniques from the NPS systems engineering masters program, develop a procedural framework to integrate combat systems specific design attributes, cost, and organizational integration features into a set of simulated life cycle operational mission performance context models.

+Analyze US Army operational mission profiles and multi-level scenario descriptions for combined arms units to develop major combat operations (MCO) and Peacetimescenarios applicable to the desired operational mission performance capabilities.

+Generate scenario attributes that represent the measures of effectiveness for the operational mission performance requirements.

+Develop configuration models for data structures and data input and output repositories that will be used for modeling the system attributes and features in simulations.

+Implement vehicle system and sub-system design components and organizational attributes into simulated models of scenarios representative of the operational mission requirements.

+Develop life cycle cost models for each of the system and sub-system design and organizational attribute components.

+Perform sensitivity analysis of model data results to determine key factors in combat system design and unit operations for operational survivability.

+Archive the modeling data inputs and outputs, constraints and mechanisms for future analysis and incorporation into acquisition decision support systems applicable to design and organizational integration for ground combat vehicle systems.

+Provide recommendation for path forward including challenges faced and possible improvements to the process

+Identify requirements including necessary data and inputs for altering the process to expand the mission sets and unit variants